Who Is Stephen Curry?

 Despite his accomplishments, Curry knew that the personal and team records would be for naught if Golden State couldn't repeat as champions.
 The Warriors were put to the test when Curry suffered ankle and knee injuries early in the playoffs, but he returned to score a record 17 overtime points in Game 4 of the Western Conference semifinals, before sparking a comeback win in the following round over the Oklahoma City Thunder.
 However his quest for a second straight title fell just short when a long season came to a close with a 93-89 loss to the Cavaliers in Game 7 of the 2016 NBA Finals.

-In 2017, Curry helped lead the Warriors to the finals for the third year in a row, facing off again against LeBron James and the Cleveland Cavaliers.
-In game five, Curry scored 34 points and teammate Kevin Durant added another 39 points in a 129-120 victory, the Warriors second NBA championship in two years.
+In 2017, Curry helped lead the Warriors to a Finals matchup with LeBron James and the Cavaliers once again.
+In Game 5, Curry scored 34 points and teammate Kevin Durant added another 39 points in a 129-120 victory, for the Warriors' second NBA championship in three years.

 The victory was sweet and long-awaited for Curry.
 After the Warriors' 2016 loss, he had asked a friend to save a cigar for him so he could smoke it when the team won back the title.
 Curry lit up his cigar live on NBA TV.
 "I've been waiting a whole year to smoke this," Curry said.